heavorn/FLASS/README.md

 ## Dataset

-Unfortunately, due to dataset privacy, we cannot share either training or inference testing images.
+Unfortunately, due to dataset privacy, we cannot share training and testing images.

 #### Notice: